s-beresford/tls-traffic-analysis/README.txt

+This python tool analyzes pcap files containing TLS traffic and identifies suspicious traffic.
+The output can be used to determine if the pcap contains malicious TLS traffic.

 Ensure you populate the datasets with the most up to date versions.
 This can be done by running "update_blacklists.sh."
 Note that this pulls from various third party websites.

 This program requires Zeek, unless Zeek logs are already available in the proper format.